sema/gbemu/README.md

   developing emulators.
 Rely primarily on these ROMs for testing, and use more detailed unit tests when debugging / deep diving into specific issues, or testing core functionality (math or bit operations).

+## Development

+- main.go  - main entry into application
+- instruction-gen/  - logic to generate the instructions.gen.go filo from a 3-party instruction spec file
+- pkg/emulator/  - core logic

+To re-generate instructions.gen.go run `go generate ./...`

+To run tests do `go test ./...`